 Here I would focus on how to build a career in Logistics Management

 What Does A Logistics Manager Do?

-A Logistic Manager is also known as Supply chain manager who manages the transport of inventories and raw materials, manufactured products and different goods and services from one place to the other.
-They get the help of the Council of Supply Chain Management Professional (CSCMP) who explains the Logistic manager the way to connect the suppliers to consumers in the production of the goods while handling the different steps in between.
-It is a job of a Logistic manager to have all the products in its proper condition and quantity is transported on the spot at the right time.
+A Logistic Manager is also known as a Supply chain manager who manages the transport of inventories and raw materials, manufactured products, and different goods and services from one place to another.
+They get the help of the Council of Supply Chain Management Professionals (CSCMP), which explains to the Logistics manager how to connect the suppliers to consumers in the production of the goods while handling the different steps in between.
+A logistics manager’s job is to have all the products in their proper condition and quantity transported on the spot at the right time.
 They look after the companies following needs:

 - Complete Inventory Control

 - Provide customer services

 Reasons Why You Should Consider a Career In Logistics

 Logistics is very important for any company as, without proper execution, the company would cease to function, and there would be chaos all over the organization.
 Just imagine a situation where a production department does not receive raw materials on time; how will it start its manufacturing process?
 A logistics manager looks after all the operations.
 The in-house logistics process then works with outbound logistics management for products and services to get distributed.